XiaoleiDu/ECE143-Group1-WI22/README.md

 ```
 pip install -r requirements.txt
 ```
-If you have issue installing Microsoft Visual C++ 14.0 or greater to work with scikit-surprise you can use thus [guide](https://www.youtube.com/watch?v=rcI1_e38BWs).
+If you have issues in installing Microsoft Visual C++ 14.0 or greater to work with scikit-surprise you can use this [guide](https://www.youtube.com/watch?v=rcI1_e38BWs).

 To use recommender system download reviews.csv into notebooks/Recommender_System folder from this [link](https://www.kaggle.com/threnjen/board-games-database-from-boardgamegeek?select=user_ratings.csv)